Online for the 2023-2024 School Year

 Email: mjmunson719@gmail.com

-Interested students can apply by completing the Registration Form: AP European History.
-After reviewing your registration, you will receive confirmation that you have been added to the class roster for the 2023-24 school year.
-There are no further enrollment requirements and you can pursue the tuition payment process.
-If your registration is the 21st or later you will be informed that you have been added to the course waiting list according to the order in which your registration was received.
+Enrollment: Follow this link to enroll in AP Euro 2025-26.
+If you are among the first 15 students to submit this form you will be automatically added to the class roster and receive an email verification of your status as an enrolled student in AP Euro 2025-26.
+If your registration is the 16th or later you will be informed that you have been added to the course waiting list according to the order in which your registration was received.

 - Interaction of Europe and the world,